Ben Gladwin: Blackburn Rovers

 On 28 June 2017, Gladwin joined League One side Blackburn Rovers on a two-year deal.
 In November 2017, Gladwin suffered an injury for which he required surgery that ruled him out of play until February 2018.
 On 2 January 2020 he was released.

 Milton Keynes Dons

 Gladwin signed for Milton Keynes Dons on 10 January 2020 on a short-term deal.
 Despite several positive performances, he was initially one of nine players released by the club after the conclusion of the 2019–20 season.
 However, on 28 July 2020 the club announced Gladwin had returned and re-signed ahead of the 2020–21 campaign.

 Swindon Town return

 Gladwin returned to Swindon Town on 26 July 2021 on a free transfer signing a one-year contract.
 On 20 January 2022, Gladwin signed a new contract to keep him at the club beyond the end of the season.

 Crawley Town

 On 27 January 2023, Gladwin signed for Crawley Town for an undisclosed fee on an eighteen-month contract.
+After helping Crawley win promotion in the 2023-24 season, Gladwin retired from playing, citing his ongoing knee issues, and joined the club's coaching staff.

+Coaching career

+On 26 September 2024, Gladwin was appointed Crawley Town caretaker manager, following the departure of Scott Lindsey.

+On 4 October 2024, Gladwin followed Lindsey to another of his former clubs, joining Milton Keynes Dons as first-team coach.
+In March 2025, following the sacking of Lindsey, Gladwin was appointed interim manager.